Table of Contents

 Therefore, a discharge pipe connected to the tank bottom is unsuitable for optimal centrifuge performance.

 The centrifuge discharge pipe ideally connects to the top of the discharge tank.
 In this configuration, the pressure exerted by the fluid in the pipe remains constant and does not affect centrifuge operation.

 Homogenous process fluid ensures optimum centrifuge performance, as explained previously.
 The simplest way is to mix the process fluid through agitation.
 A supply tank fitted with an industrial agitator serves this purpose effectively.

-A top-mounted paddle mixer rotating a low RPM is ideal for keeping the solids in suspension.
+A top-mounted paddle mixer rotating at a low RPM is ideal for keeping the solids in suspension.

 We recommend positive displacement pumps for feeding disc-stack centrifuges.
 These types of pumps do not churn the liquid and thus avoid the creation of emulsions.

 Ger pumps or progressive cavity pumps are best suited for feeding centrifuges.

 Centrifugal pumps churn the fluid, possibly creating undesirable emulsions in certain types of oil-water mixes.